SarahRichards1928/knossos/_drafts/documentation.md

 *   Under "Skeleton File" -> "Open..." a window opens where you can choose a skeleton file from your computer to be loaded into **Knossos**.
     *   Browse through your folders and choose a file.
 Then click on "Open"
-*   Alternatively, simply drag and drop a skeleton file from your computer onto **Knossos**, to load it.
+    *   Alternatively, simply drag and drop a skeleton file from your computer onto **Knossos** to load it.
 *   A dialog will appear to ask you if the current skeleton should be overriden by the new one or if they should be merged together.
     *   Note: The two skeletons will have the same tree IDs!
-If you want to give them different IDs again, see here.
+If you want to give them different IDs again, see [here]().

 ### Open recent Skeleton File (Recent File(s))

-*   This menu item will show you a list of recently loaded skeleton files (with the directory where they lie).
+*   This menu item will show you a list of recently loaded skeleton files (together with the directory where they are located in the file system).

-### Save (CTRL+s) -> Save Skeleton File [save file]
+### Save (`Ctrl`+s) -> Save Skeleton File [save file]

 *   Here you can save your current skeletons on your computer.
-Pressing s on your keyboard while holding down CTRL will do the same.
+Pressing `Ctrl+S` will do the same.

 ### Standard save folder (for skeleton files)